-BCL (HONS) (LAW AND FRENCH) DEGREE EXAMINATION Second Class Honours Grade e II: An aggregate of not less than 600/1200 marks (i.e. 50%) or an aggregate of not less than 576/1200 together with not less than 50% in modules to the value of at least 35 credits.
-Third Class Honours: An aggregate of not less than 540/1200 marks (i.e. 45%) Exemptions: All passed modules carry an exemption, which is limited to a period of five academic years subsequent to the award of the exemption.
-Supplemental Examinations: governing the Supplem Please refer to the Book of Modules (www.ucc.ie/modules/) for requirements governing the Supplemental Examination for individual modules.
-Note: for some modules there is no Supplemental Examination.
-Students who fail to achieve the pass standard for the year at the Summ Examination Board must repeat all failed/absent modules at the Supplement Examination, where there is provision to do so and if not disallowed by the Examination Board, or in a Repeat Year (see below).
-Marks from all passes modules are carried forward to the Supplemental Examination.
-The pass/progression rule is then applied to the combination of marks carried forward in passed modules and marks obtained in repeated modules. and the calculation of Supplemental Examination: In determining aggregation honours, the maximum mark that will be taken into %.
+BCL (HONS) (LAW AND FRENCH) DEGREE EXAMINATION Second Class Honours Grad e II: An aggregate of not less than 600/1200 marks (i.e. 50%) or an aggregate of not less than 576/1200 together with not less than 50% in modules to the value of at least 35 credits.
+Third Class Honours: An aggregate of not less than 540/1200 marks (i.e. 45%) Exemptions: · · exemption, which is limited to a period of five to the award of the exemption.
+Supplemental Examinations: governing the Suppleme ok of Modules (www.ucc.ie/modules/) for requirements ental Examination for individual modules.
+Note: for some oplemental Examination.
+Examination Board mu Examination, where th Examination Board, or achieve the pass standard for the year at the Summer ist repeat all failed/absent modules at the Supplemental ere is provision to do so and if not disallowed by the in a Repeat Year (see below).
+Marks from all passed ward to the Supplemental Examination. ule is then applied to the combination of marks carried ules and marks obtained in repeated modules. and the calculation of Supplemental Examination: In determining aggregation honours, the maximum mark that will be taken into %.
 The actual mark achieved by the candidate will be record.
-Repeat Year Examinations: Students repeating the year may do so under one of the following mechanism individual repeat candidates choosing whichever mechanism best suits his requirements.
-Students are eligible for the award of Honours in the first Re Year only.
-Note: Final Year students wishing to repeat the year with a view improving their degree result may do so only if they have not been conferred.
-In determining aggregate marks obtained in modul attempt year plus capped Year Examinations are not previously taken, the ons, if any, and must repeat all failed/absent modules. ion and the calculation of the award of honours, full less passed at the Summer Examination Board in the first marks obtained in modules in Supplemental and Repeat used.
-Note: For students selecting different modules are are no restrictions on the marks awarded for those Examination Board of a Repeat Year.
-2. Students may repeat th e year taking the full 60 credits.
+Repeat Year Examinations: individual repeat candidate requirements.
+Students are e only.
+Note: Final Year stude r may do so under one of the following mechanisms, es choosing whichever mechanism best suits his/her ligible for the award of Honours in the first Repeat Year ents wishing to repeat the year with a view to improving to only if they have not been conferred. determining aggregation obtained in modules pass year plus capped marks Examinations are used previously taken, there ons, if any, and must repeat all failed/absent modules.
+In and the calculation of the award of honours, full marks sed at the Summer Examination Board in the first attempt obtained in modules in Supplemental and Repeat Year Note: For students selecting different modules not are no restrictions on the marks awarded for those Examination Board of a Repeat Year.
+2. Students may repeat the year taking the full 60 credits.
 In determining